matthiaskoenig/sbmlutils/README.md

 Models can extend other models and reuse information from defined models.

-### hybrid
+### dfba
-Model simulations of coupled ODE and FBA models as dynamic FBA.
+Simulator for simulation of multi-framework SBML models.
+Currently, supports dynamic FBA by coupling ODE and FBA models.

 ### annotator
 The annotator provides simple means for the annotation of models.